chepo92/RRestwiki/Universal-Parameters.md

 **Specify the stages of the algorithms:** <p>
 Here, it is important to understand that the algorithm toolbox is based on the assumption that all RR algorithms can be separated into three fundamental stages:
-i. extraction of a respiratory signal (a time series dominated by respiratory modulation), ii. estimation of RR from that respiratory signal, and optionally iii. fusion of multiple RRs to provide one output.
+1. extraction of a respiratory signal (a time series dominated by respiratory modulation),
+2. estimation of RR from that respiratory signal, and optionally
+3. fusion of multiple RRs to provide one output.
 Specification of the first two is compulsory, _extract_resp_sig_ and _estimate_rr_.
 The third component, _fuse_rr_, is optional.
 For instance, to specify the simplest possible algorithms, without fusion, use:<p>
 `up.al.key_components = {'extract_resp_sig', 'estimate_rr'};` <p>
 Alternatively, the additonal fusion stage can be added using:<p>